 - Guest speaker presentations and other extra-curricular events round off the academic programme, and allow you to engage with current debates.

-You are required to take at least four courses from the following list (plus two others) and to submit a dissertation as falling within the area.
+You are required to take at least five courses from the following list (plus one other) and to submit a dissertation as falling within the area.
 For this programme you must complete the core course, Foundations of International Law.
 Courses are delivered through a blend of lectures and seminar style teaching.

 - FOUNDATIONS OF INTERNATIONAL LAW